aadler/Pade/README.md

 ## Security
 ### Expectations
 This package is a calculation engine and requires no secrets or private information.
-It also has no compiled code.
+It is checked for memory leaks prior to releases to CRAN using ASAN/UBSAN.
 Dissemination is handled by CRAN.
 Bugs are reported via the tracker and handled as soon as possible.

 ### Assurance
 The threat model is that a malicious actor would "poison" the package code by